beshu-tech/rorproxy_example/readme.md

 # DESCRIPTION:

-This is an example which shows how to configure and run ROR proxy which will provied pretty the same functionality as ROR plugin installed with Elasticsearch.
+This is an example which shows how to configure and run ROR proxy which will provide pretty the same functionality as ROR plugin installed with Elasticsearch.

 # CONTAINS: